Zequez/logseq-vault/pages/Computer Messages.md

-- From a service
+- From an impersonal service
-- From a newsletter
+- From a personal newsletter
 - From a teammate
 -